 What We Do

 Approximately 22,000 New Zealanders aged 75+ are hospitalised each year for injuries due to falls.
-In 2010-11, 1,875 people aged 75+ were admitted to Christchurch Hospital via the Emergency Department as a result of a fall in the community.
-In the same year 38 elderly patients were seriously harmed from a fall while in Canterbury District Health Board hospitals.
-Older people who are injured as a result of a fall are more likely to lose confidence and independence, are at greater risk of falling while in our care, stay in hospital longer and may not return to independent living.
-Reducing falls helps the older population to stay safe and well in their own homes.
+Older people who are injured as a result of a fall are more likely to lose confidence and independence, are at greater risk of falling while in our care, and stay in hospital longer.

 We are committed to achieving zero harm from falls and are focusing on the three key areas